Skip to content

 AI Checklist

-• Use only props and modifiers listed in Props And Modifiers.
+• Use only props and modifiers listed in Prop.

 • Put padding before background when the background should include the padded area.